cstoeckert/cstoeckert.github.io/README.md

 # Computational Biology and Informatics Laboratory (CBIL)
-This will replace the Computational Biology and Informatics Laboratory (CBIL) site at www.cbil.upenn.edu.
+This site has replaced the cbil.upenn.edu site which has been redirected here.